On lower bounds for the distances between APN functions: Plateaued APN functions

 \subsection{AB functions}

 The first class of plateaued APN functions that we consider is the class of almost bent (AB) functions.
-Recall that $F \colon \F_2^n \to \F_2^n$ is AB if $W_F(u,v) = \set{0, \pm 2^{\frac{n+1}{2}}}$ for all nonzero $(u,v) \in (\F_2^n)^2$, and so AB functions only exist when $n$ is odd.
+A vectorial Boolean function $F \colon \F_2^n \to \F_2^n$ is AB if $W_F(u,v) \in \set{0, \pm 2^{\frac{n+1}{2}}}$ for all nonzero $(u,v) \in (\F_2^n)^2$, and so AB functions only exist when $n$ is odd.
 Moreover, all plateaued APN functions are necessarily AB when $n$ is odd.
 We can easily derive a lower bound on the distance from any AB function to another APN function using the van Dam and Fon-Der-Flaass characterization of AB functions. \begin{theorem}[\cite{vandamflass}] Let $F \colon \F_2^n \to \F_2^n$ be a function.
 Then $F$ is AB if and only if the system of equations

 has $2^n -2$ or $3 \cdot 2^n - 2$ solutions $(x,y,z) \in (\F_2^n)^3$ for every $(a,b) \in (\F_2^n)^2$.
 If so, then the system has $2^n -2$ solutions if $b \neq F(a)$ and $3 \cdot 2^n - 2$ solutions otherwise. \end{theorem}